jgoizueta/grassgis/README.md

 ```

 We could now use those recipes to compute some permanent base maps and
-alternative scenario mapsheets varying some parameter.
+then maps for alternative scenarios by varying some parameter.

-In this example we fixed parameters defines the available data to create
+In this example the fixed parameter defines the available data
-a base DEM at a resolution of 5, which will be kept in the PERMANENT
+we have to create a base DEM at a resolution of 5 meters,
-mapset.
+which will be kept in the PERMANENT mapset.

 Then we vary the `resolution` parameter to compute derived information
 (topography information at the given resolution) for two values
 of the parameter (10m and 25m) which will produce two mapsets with the
 name assigned to the variant scenario ('10m' and '25m')
-and all the maps that dedpend on the varying parameter in each of them.
+and all the maps that depend on the varying parameter in each of them.

 ```ruby
 GrassGis.session grass_config do